Skip to content

 Fat grafting

-Fat grafting is a valuable complement in male lifting.
+Fat grafting is a valuable complement in male facelift.
 Autologous fat, collected from the body, contains millions of stem cells that promote skin regeneration.
 In men, I use grafting more conservatively than in women, focusing on areas of greater volumetric loss: temples, nasolabial fold, and malar region.
 The goal is to replace what has been lost, not to create volume that never existed.

-Specific risks of lifting in men
+Specific risks of facelift in men

 Haematoma